TenebrisNoctua/PluginEssentials/docs/api-reference/plugin-components/members/Toolbar.md

 ```lua
 function Toolbar(Scope: Scope): (props: ToolbarProperties) -> PluginToolbar
 ```
-Initializes the Toolbar component and returns a new function to create an instance of the component.
+Initializes the component and returns a new function to create that component, which is an object used to create PluginToolbarButtons.

 ## Default Syntax